rigetti/pyquil/docs/source/qvm.rst

     programs with many qubits.

 The QVM is part of the Forest SDK, and it's available for you to use on your local machine.
-After :ref:`downloading and installing the SDK <sdkinstall>`, you can initialize a local QVM server by typing ``qvm -S`` into your terminal.
+After :ref:`downloading and installing the SDK <prerequisites>`, you can initialize a local QVM server by typing ``qvm -S`` into your terminal.
 You should see the following message.

 .. code:: text